ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 --- abstract

-This specification defines an application profile for authentication and authorization for Publishers and Subscribers in a constrained pub-sub scenario, using the ACE framework.
-This profile relies on transport layer or application layer security to authorize the pub-sub clients to the broker.
-Moreover, it describes the use of application layer security to protect the content of the pub-sub client message exchange through the broker.
-The profile mainly focuses on the pub-sub scenarios using the Constrained Application Protocol (CoAP) {{I-D.ietf-core-coap-pubsub}}.
+This document defines an application profile for enabling secure group communication for a constrained pub-sub scenario, where Publishers and Subscribers communicate through a broker, using the ACE framework.
+This profile relies on transport layer or application layer security profiles of ACE to achieve communication security, server authentication and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 Access Token.
+The document describes how to request and provision keying material for group communication, and protect the content of the pub-sub client message exchange, focusing mainly on the pub-sub scenarios using the Constrained Application Protocol (CoAP) {{I-D.ietf-core-coap-pubsub}}.
 --- middle

 # Introduction

-In the publish-subscribe (pub-sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between the devices.
-This document defines a way to authorize pub-sub clients using the ACE framework {{I-D.ietf-ace-oauth-authz}} to obtain the keys for protecting the content of their pub-sub messages when communicating through the broker.
+In the publish-subscribe (pub-sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between these devices.
+This document defines a way to authorize pub-sub clients using the ACE framework {{RFC9200}} to obtain the keys for protecting the content of their pub-sub messages when communicating through the broker.

+This document is an application profile of {{I-D.ietf-ace-key-groupcomm}}, which builds on the ACE framework for Authentication and Authorization {{RFC9200}}.
+Message exchanges among the participants as well as message formats and processing follow the specifications for provisioning and renewing keying material in group communication scenarios in {{I-D.ietf-ace-key-groupcomm}}.

 The pub-sub communication using the Constrained Application Protocol (CoAP) {{RFC7252}} is specified in {{I-D.ietf-core-coap-pubsub}}.This document gives detailed specifications for CoAP pub-sub, and describes how it can be adapted for MQTT {{MQTT-OASIS-Standard-v5}}; similar adaptations can extend to other transport protocols as well.

 ## Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{RFC2119}} {{RFC8174}}  when, and only when, they appear in all capitals, as shown here.

 Readers are expected to be familiar with:

-* The terms and concepts
-described in {{I-D.ietf-ace-oauth-authz}}.
-In particular, analogously to {{I-D.ietf-ace-oauth-authz}}, terminology for entities in the architecture such as Client (C), Resource Server (RS), and Authorization Server (AS) is defined in OAuth 2.0 {{RFC6749}}.
+* The terms and concepts described in {{RFC9200}}, and Authorization Information Format (AIF) {{RFC9237}} to express authorization information.
+In particular, analogously to {{RFC9200}}, terminology for entities in the architecture such as Client (C), Resource Server (RS), and Authorization Server (AS) is defined in OAuth 2.0 {{RFC6749}}.
-* The terms and concept related to the message formats and processing specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios. and terminology for entities such as the Key Distribution Center (KDC) and Dispatcher in {{I-D.ietf-ace-key-groupcomm}}.
+* The terms and concept related to the message formats and processing, specified in {{I-D.ietf-ace-key-groupcomm}}, for provisioning and renewing keying material in group communication scenarios.
 * The terms and concepts of pub-sub group communication, as described in {{I-D.ietf-core-coap-pubsub}}.
+* The terms and concepts described in CBOR {{RFC8949}} and COSE {{RFC9052}}{{RFC9053}}.

 # Application Profile Overview {#overview}

-The objective of this document is to specify how to request, distribute and renew keying material and configuration parameters to protect message exchanges for pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{I-D.ietf-ace-oauth-authz}}).
+The objective of this document is to specify how to request, distribute and renew keying material and configuration parameters to protect message exchanges for pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{RFC9200}}).
 The pub-sub communication protocol can be based on CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, MQTT {{MQTT-OASIS-Standard-v5}} , or other transport.
 This document focuses on CoAP and expands on the transport profiles {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.

 The architecture of the scenario is shown in {{archi}}.
 Publisher or Subscriber Clients is referred to as Client in short.
 A Client can act both as a publisher and a subscriber, publishing to some topics, and subscribing to others.
 However, for the simplicity of presentation, this profile describes Publisher and Subscriber clients separately.
 The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).Both Publishers and Subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
 All clients need to use CoAP when communicating to the KDC.